defenseunicorns/pepr/docs/store.md

 # Pepr Store: A Lightweight Key-Value Store for Pepr Modules

 The nature of admission controllers and general watch operations (the `Mutate`, `Validate` and `Watch` actions in Pepr) make some types of complex and long-running operations difficult.
 There are also times when you need to share data between different actions.
-While you could manually create your own K8s resources and manager their cleanup, this can be very hard to manage or keep performant at scale.
+While you could manually create your own K8s resources and manage their cleanup, this can be very hard to track and keep performant at scale.

 The Pepr Store solves this by exposing a simple API compatible with the standard [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Storage) for use within capabilities that abstracts away the complexity of managing the data in K8s.
 Additionally, as Pepr runs multiple replicas of the admission controller and a single watch controller, the Pepr Store provides a unique way to share data between these different instances automatically.